DiligentGraphics/DiligentEngine/README.md

 ### Configuring Vulkan Build Environment

-To enable Vulkan on iOS, download and install [VulkanSDK](https://vulkan.lunarg.com/sdk/home#mac).
+To enable Vulkan on iOS, download and install the [VulkanSDK](https://vulkan.lunarg.com/sdk/home#mac).
 There is no Vulkan loader on iOS, and Diligent Engine links directly with MoltenVK XCFramework (see [MoltenVk install guide](https://github.com/KhronosGroup/MoltenVK/blob/master/Docs/MoltenVK_Runtime_UserGuide.md#install-moltenvk-as-a-universal-xcframework)) that implements Vulkan on Metal.
 To enable Vulkan in Diligent Engine on iOS, specify the path to Vulkan SDK